matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 Sometimes acting off-policy can be detrimental, see cliff world example in Lecture 10.

 Expected SARSA moves deterministically in the same direction as SARSA moves in expectation.
-Thanks to its more stable updates, Expected SARSA can handle higher values of $\alpha$
+Thanks to its more stable updates, Expected SARSA can handle higher values of $\alpha$.